jthmiller/eDNA-metabarcoding-intro/README.md

 - add diat.barcode tree and reference database
 - add qiime2 and tronko taxonomy assignment workflow
 - add sample dataset for compare Susie/Jeff workflow
     - The fastqs will need to be provided via google drive or other
+    - Rep-seq and feature tables for the sample dataset are [here](data/)

 ### Overview of pipeline
 This repo is to compare pipelines for evaluating diversity, assigning taxonomy, and differential abundance testing on environmental algae samples and rbcl amplicons (vers).
 The pipeline uses the [diat.barcode](https://www.nature.com/articles/s41598-019-51500-6) reference database.
 Raw sequence data is processed to ASVs with DADA/Qiime2.
 Taxonomy assignments are compared between vsearch in [Qiime2](https://qiime2.org), command line BLAST, and [Tronko](https://github.com/lpipes/tronko) (a recent phylogenetic approach to taxonomy assignment).
 The conda environment for the pipeline is [here](qiime2-env.yml)